satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 the review process or the identity of reviewers or both could be kept hidden but tracked for the purposes of “reputation assessment” (see above) and accountability.

-Furthermore, since this system captures the entire history of activity related to this collaborative process, one can refer to any specific version of an evolving article\ :sup:``[i] <#cmnt9>`_`\  and the contributions of authors and reviewers at any given instance.

 Changing the review process in ways outlined in this article should lead to better science by turning each article into a public forum for